Recovering The Forgotten River

 We need a Regional Community Advisory Forum to be established which brings State, Territory and Federal government agencies, and Snowy Hydro, together with scientists, First Nations and community members to ensure regional water management is transparent and based on the best available information.

 • For the review of the Murray Darling Basin Plan in 2026, our region must seek the inclusion of the Upper Murrumbidgee River as a hydrological indicator site to measure basin flows and health.
+This site needs to be able to monitor the river at critical low-flow periods

 Given the state of the Upper Murrumbidgee River, more investment is required to protect threatened species such as the Macquarie Perch.